-Each planned initiative by Council's Youth Services will align to the Theory of Change model of program delivery, which requires that a project responds to an identified need in the community, and that each stage responds to the relevant resources and assumptions that may impact it.
+Each planned initiative by Council's Youth Services will align to the Theory of Change model of program delivery, which requires any output to respond to an identified need or gap within the community, and seeks to examine resources, assumptions and solutions.
 This evidence-based approach will help to ensure that Council services consistently meet long term youth development goals of capacity building and positive impact.